IPS-Eye-White

 Summary and Conclusion

-It is entirely possible that the 'Tower of Babel' on the plains of Shina, was a ziggurat which always seemed to have some kind of religious complex attached around which the city was built.
+It is entirely possible that the 'Tower of Babel' on the plains of Shina was a ziggurat which always seemed to have some kind of religious complex attached around which the city was built.
 This fits in with the Genesis account that tells us they were building both a tower and a "city".

 The Babylonian kings were well know for their ziggurats.

 Nebuchadnezzar, king of Babylon, built a very impressive seven storey ziggurat in Babylon called the Etemenanki or "temple of the foundation of heaven and earth".
-It was constructed on the foundations of a much older one which, considering it had the same name, could have been what we know as the 'Tower of Babel'.
+It was constructed on the foundations of a much older one which, considering it had the same name could have been what we know as the 'Tower of Babel'.
 The Ésagila, the most important temple complex in ancient Babylon, lay just south of the ziggurat Etemenanki.
 It was said to have been completed by King Nebuchadnezzar II and was dedicated to the god Marduk, the patron god of the city of Babylon and one of the most important gods of the time.

-Nabonidus, the Assyrian-born last king of Babylon built another ziggurat about two hundred miles south of Babylon, and devoted it to the god "Sin", who was represented by the crescent moon.
+Nabonidus, the Assyrian-born last king of Babylon built another ziggurat about two hundred miles south of Babylon devoting it to the god "Sin", who was represented by the crescent moon.
 Ancient clay cylinders found at the site identified the site as Ur, built during the reign of Ur-Nammu.
 While we cannot know for sure whether the Ur mentioned in the Bible is the same city once ruled by Ur-Nammu, it seems very likely that it was.
 The Moon-god Sin was one of the most important deities in the Mesopotamian pantheon - the symbol of the crescent moon found on seal impressions, steles, pottery, amulets, wall murals, etc

 The pre-Islamic Arabs in Mecca worshipped the moon and the sun, with the former being the chief deity.
 To end division among his people in Mecca, Muhammad elevated the moon god Ilah, which is the generic word for god in Arabic, to the chief and only god...
 Al-Ilah (The God) or Allah, the Supreme BeingIn other words, it would hardly be surprising if the pre-Islamic worship of the sun and moon was derived from the religions of ancient Babylon, especially since Mecca lies just over 1,000 miles southwest of ancient Babylon and was on a well used trade route.
 One has to suspect that Islam's crescent may have originated with the moon god "Sin".